dhamaniasad/awesome-postgres/README.md

 * [apgdiff](http://www.apgdiff.com/) - Compares two database dump files and creates output with DDL statements that can be used to update old database schema to new one
 * [PgBouncer](http://pgbouncer.github.io) - Lightweight connection pooler for PostgreSQL
 * [PGXN client](https://github.com/dvarrazzo/pgxnclient) - A command line tool to interact with the PostgreSQL Extension Network
-* [PGInsight](http://pginsight.io/) - CLI tool to easily dig deep inside your Postgresql database.
+* [PGInsight](http://pginsight.io/) - CLI tool to easily dig deep inside your Postgresql database
+* [pgsync](https://github.com/ankane/pgsync?utm_source=postgresweekly) - A tool to sync Postgres data to your local machine

 ### Language bindings
 * Go: [pgx](https://github.com/jackc/pgx)